ssebastianmag/hydrogen-wavefunctions/README.md

-As we examine the electron density plots corresponding to the quantum numbers above, we notice that with increasing principal quantum number $n$, the complexity of the wavefunction grows Specifically:
+As we examine the electron density plots corresponding to the quantum numbers above, we notice that with increasing principal quantum number $n$, the complexity of the wavefunction grows.
+Specifically:

 - The number of nodes (regions where the probability density is zero) increases.
 - The electron's spatial distribution expands, covering larger regions around the nucleus.